Enzu83/CelesteUnity/README.md

 ## To do list

-- Fix screen transition - sometimes stuck when player is in-between 2 screens
+- Fix screen transition - sometimes stuck when player is in-between 2 screens ? (can't even reproduce it >_<)

 ## Side notes